wiflore/Supervised-Learning-Finding-Donors-for-CharityML/README.md

-# Supervised Learning
-## Project: Finding Donors for CharityML
+# Supervised Learning: Finding Donors for CharityML

 ## Project Overview
 In this project, I applied supervised learning techniques and an analytical mind on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.